-In the case of purchase from producers certified under other accepted fair trade certification schemes, e.g. FLO-Cert certified producers, the following aspects shall be clearly expressed in these MoUs or agreements:
+In the case of purchase from producers certified under other accepted fair trade certification schemes (see Annex 2) ,the following information shall be clearly expressed in the MoUs or trade agreements in addition to the requirements indicated in 4.1.3:

-- FLO-ID (or certificate number) and obligation to inform the buyer in case producer is suspended or decertified. - The producer must explicitly confirm that the products sold to the Fair for Life trader originate from fair trade certified producers, are fair trade eligible and that traceability has been ensured up to the point of sale. - The buyer agrees to pay the applicable prices and social premium (i.e. FLO minimum prices if market price is below minimum price, plus FLO social premium). - The payment of the Fair Trade Premium is done according to the applicable trading standard requirements (e.g. FLO Trader Standards: separate fair trade premium account for hired labour and contract production; for producer groups, the premium is paid directly to the group). - The FLO certified producer must submit an annual report on the use of the premium paid by the Fair for Life buyer.
+- Agreement on the applicable fair prices and social premium as defined by the Fair trade scheme that the Producer operation is certified to (i.e. FLO minimum prices if market price is below minimum price, plus FLO social premium).
+The agreed premium and floor price/minimum price shall be specified in the agreement (or reference to e.g. FLO minimum price tables) or related documents. - The payment of the Fair Trade Premium is done according to the applicable trading standard requirements of the producer operation (e.g. FLO Trader Standards: separate fair trade premium account for hired labour and contract production; for producer groups, the premium is paid directly to the group) and this is defined clearly in the agreement or related documents - In case of FLO or Fair Trade USA certification of the supplier: The producer operation must submit an annual report on the use of the premium paid by the Fair for Life buyer.
 This report will be reviewed as part of the Fair for Life handling audit.
-The buyer must have the right to request copies of receipts for use of the money as the Fair for Life certification body may request to verify these receipts. - b) Fair for Life handlers entertain good, open and regular communication and exchange with their Fair Trade producer operation suppliers and support them in marketing, product development and other necessary areas of improvement.

-If there is a conveyor in the trade relations, the primary buyer and the conveyor agree with the Fair Trade producer on the nature of the support given by each party.
-The conveyor will also be in charge of communication.

-If the producer operation is a subsidiary company of the Fair Trade buyer, this aspect is assessed with regard to communication and exchange, down to the primary producers, through the subsidiary structures.

-c) Smallholder Fair Trade producers (organized groups and contract production) get favourable terms of trade: payment terms are agreed as suitable for producer operation; in the handling of problems concerning quality, support is provided.

-Support and tolerance in the handling of problems concerning product quality is expected, especially when buying from organised producer groups.
-The cause and financial damage is assessed and discussed with supplier in detail, and if adequate improvement measures are taken, the producer is not automatically expected to bear all costs.

-d) Terms of trade for buying from Fair Trade producer operation are clearly defined.
-Trade contracts cover at least agreed volumes, quality, Fair Trade Price and Premium, payment terms, pre-payment (if applicable), delivery terms and procedures in case of quality problems.

-Instead of defining all required aspects in every sales contract, some general requirements may also be agreed in writing in a Memorandum of Understanding (MoU) to which the individual contracts refer.
+The buyer must have the right to request copies of receipts for use of the money as the Fair for Life certification body may request to verify these receipts. - b) Fair for Life handlers entertain good, open and regular communication and exchange with their Fair Trade producer operation suppliers and support them in marketing, product development and other necessary areas of improvement. - If there is a conveyor in the trade relations, the primary buyer and the conveyor agree with the Fair Trade producer on the nature of the support given by each party.
+The conveyor will also be in charge of communication. - If the producer operation is a subsidiary company of the Fair Trade buyer, this aspect is assessed with regard to communication and exchange, down to the primary producers, through the subsidiary structures. - c) Smallholder Fair Trade producers (organized groups and contract production) get favourable terms of trade: payment terms are agreed as suitable for producer operation; in the handling of problems concerning quality, support is provided. - Support and tolerance in the handling of problems concerning product quality is expected, especially when buying from organised producer groups.
+The cause and financial damage is assessed and discussed with supplier in detail, and if adequate improvement measures are taken, the producer is not automatically expected to bear all costs. - d) Terms of trade for buying from Fair Trade producer operation are clearly defined.
+Trade contracts cover at least agreed volumes, quality, Fair Trade Price and Premium, payment terms, pre-payment (if applicable), delivery terms and procedures in case of quality problems. - Instead of defining all required aspects in every sales contract, some general requirements may also be agreed in writing in a Memorandum of Understanding (MoU) to which the individual contracts refer.